 Know Before You Go on a Eastern Canada Road Trip

 - If you’re planning a solo Canada road trip with the kids, be sure to check your required paperwork carefully.
-Every time I have crossed into Canada alone with my kids, I have been required by Canadian passport control to show notarized paperwork from my husband with our dates of travel and his telephone number.
+Every time I have crossed into Canada alone with my kids, I have been required to show notarized paperwork.
+They require the note from my husband to include our dates of travel and his telephone number.

 - Do plan to use your cell phone on your Eastern Canada road trip.
-We contacted our cell phone provider about a month before leaving to find a plan that would cover us in Canada.
-In our case we were able to pay a small flat fee per day to use our data and minutes in Canada.
+We were able to pay a small flat fee per day to use our data and minutes in Canada.
 This was worth every penny.
-Coverage was a bit spotty and difficult to use in western Newfoundland, but aside from that, we had few issues.
+Coverage was a bit spotty and difficult to use in western Newfoundland.
+Aside from that, we had few issues.

-- If you’re not familiar with the French language, driving in Quebec on a New York to Montreal road trip can be challenging.
-It was harder for me to follow my GPS directions due to the unfamiliarity of the words that I was hearing and seeing.
+- If you’re not familiar with the French language, driving in Quebec can be challenging.
+It was harder for me to follow my GPS directions due to the French language.

-- If you happen to get sick on your eastern Canada road trip and need urgent care, be prepared to pay about 100 dollars cash for a short doctor’s visit that will get you a prescription for some antibiotics.
+- If you happen to get sick in Canada and need urgent care, be prepared to pay about 100 dollars cash for a short doctor’s visit.